 The principal: 4 Highly Effective 3 Effective 2 Improvement Necessary 1 Does Not Meet Standards a.
 Expectations Sets expectations for student behavior and establishes schoolwide routines and consequences.
 Urges staff to demand good student behavior, but allows different standards in different classrooms.
 Often tolerates discipline violations and enforces the rules inconsistently. b.
 Effectiveness Deals effectively with any disruptions to teaching and learning, analyzes patterns, and works on prevention.
-Deals quickly with disruptions to learning and looks for underlying causes. to learning and looks for c.
+Deals quickly with disruptions to learning and looks for underlying causes.
+Deals firmly with students who are disruptive in classrooms, but doesn't get to the root causes.
+Tries to deal with disruptive students but is swamped by the number of problems. c.
 Celebration Publicly celebrates kindness, effort, and improvement and builds students' pride in their school.
-Praises student achievement and works to build school spirit. nd works to build school Praises well-behaved students Ra d.
-Training Ensures that staff are skilled in positive discipline and sensitive handling of student issues.
-Organizes workshops and suggests articles and books on classroom management.
-Urges teachers to get better at classroom management.
-Does little to build teachers' skills in classroom management. e.
+Praises student achievement and works to build school spirit.
+Praises well-behaved students and good grades.
+Rarely praises students and fails to build school pride. d.
+Training Ensures that staff are skilled in positive discipline, cultural competence, and sensitive handling of student issues.
+Organizes workshops and suggests articles and books on classroom management and cultural competence.
+Urges teachers to get better at classroom management and be culturally competent.
+Does little to build teachers' skills in classroom management and cultural competence. e.
 Support Is highly effective getting counseling, mentoring, and other supports for high-need students.
 Identifies struggling students and works to get support services to meet their needs.
 Tries to get crisis counseling for highly disruptive and troubled students.
 Focuses mainly on discipline and punishment with highly disruptive and troubled students. f.
 Openness concerns, and gets a number Makes parents feel welcome, listens to their concerns, and tries to get them involved.
 Reaches out to parents and tries to understand when they are critical.
 Makes little effort to reach out to families and is defensive when parents express concerns. g.
 Curriculum learning expectations and specific ways they can support Informs parents of the grade- level learning expectations and ways they can help at home.
 Informs parents of grade-level learning expectations.
 Does not inform parents of the school's learning expectations. h.
 Conferences Orchestrates student-led report card conferences in which parents and students see specific next steps for improvement.
 Works to maximize the number of face-to-face parent/ teacher report card conferences.
 Makes sure that report cards are filled out correctly and provided to all parents.
 Provides little or no monitoring of the report card process. i.
 Communication Sends home a weekly school newsletter, gets all teachers sending substantive updates, and organizes a user-friendly electronic grading program.
 Sends home a periodic school newsletter and asks teachers to have regular channels of communication of their own.
 Suggests that teachers communicate regularly with parents.
 Leaves parent contact and communication up to individual teachers. j.
 Safety-net Provides effective programs for all students with inadequate home support.
 Provides programs for most students whose parents do not provide adequate support.
 Provides ad hoc, occasional support for students who are not adequately supported at home.
 Does not provide assistance for students with inadequate home support.